Hoshiharetsu/CS210-Projects/README.md

 ***

-## Enhancements and Nest Steps:
+## Enhancements and Next Steps:

 For all three, and generally: I have worked with console outputs for years now.
 My next areas of focus to move to the next level are packaging and making the step into applications.
 This will mean more work with getting more comfortable with UI libraries, but this is a next step I need to take.
 Regarding a step I would like to take, but will take a little longer, is integrating database interaction.

-Specifically the Banking Application: It is more likely that a user would have an account, a password to acces the account, then have access to controls and seeing growth and tracking.
+Specifically the Banking Application: It is more likely that a user would have an account, a password to access the account, then have access to controls and seeing growth and tracking.
 I've only worked with databases via web site design and development.
 Starting the steps forward to work with databases with application development is something I'd like to further develop.
 However, having these applications as starting points, I think will make integrating databases easier.

 ***